Fordo District

 Fordo District (بخش فردو) is in Kahak County, Qom province, Iran.
 Its capital is the village of Fordo, whose population at the time of the 2016 National Census was 839 in 303 households.

 History

-After the 2016 census, Nofel Loshato District (Note: Renamed Kahak District and again renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County, which was divided into two districts of two rural districts each, with Kahak as its capital and only city.
+In 2021, Kahak District (Note: Formerly Nofel Loshato District, renamed the Central District of Kahak County) was separated from Qom County in the establishment of Kahak County and renamed the Central District.
+The new county was divided into two districts of two rural districts each, with Kahak as its capital and only city at the time.